0WR7/rockPaperScissors/README.md

-A barebones basic javascript implementation of the classic game!
+A simple implementation of grade-school classic “rock paper scissors”